port-labs/port-docs/docs/guides-and-tutorials/ensure-production-readiness.md

 <img src='/img/guides/relationCreation.png' width='40%' />

-Now that the blueprints are related, let's create a [mirror property](https://docs.getport.io/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/mirror-property/) in our service to display its on-call.
+Now that the <PortTooltip id="blueprint">blueprints</PortTooltip> are related, let's create a [mirror property](https://docs.getport.io/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/mirror-property/) in our service to display its on-call.

-1. Choose the `Service` blueprint again, and under the `PagerDutyService` relation, click on `New mirror property`.
+1. Choose the `Service` <PortTooltip id="blueprint">blueprint</PortTooltip> again, and under the `PagerDutyService` relation, click on `New mirror property`.
    Fill the form out like this, then click `Create`:

 <img src='/img/guides/mirrorPropertyCreation.png' width='40%' />